walterdejong/synctool/doc/chapter3.md

 No path to the script is required; dsh will find it.

-> Previous versions had a `tasks/` directory under the repository and you
+> Old versions had a `tasks/` directory under the repository and you
 > could invoke synctool with the `--tasks` option.
 This mechanism has been
 > obsoleted by `dsh` and the `scripts/` directory.